Advanced Practice Registered Nurse Aprn Jobs in USA with Visa Sponsorship

 Does an APRN role qualify as a specialty occupation for H-1B purposes?

 Yes, APRN positions generally qualify as specialty occupations because they require at minimum a master's degree in nursing or a related clinical field.
-USCIS has approved H-1B petitions for nurse practitioners, CRNAs, CNSs, and CNMs.
+USCIS has approved H-1B visa petitions for nurse practitioners, CRNAs, CNSs, and CNMs.
 Petitions supported by board certification and a job description tied to a specific specialty carry a lower risk of receiving a Request for Evidence on specialty occupation grounds.

 What visa types do employers commonly use to sponsor APRNs?